Don't

 Children

 Kids who haven't learned to respect others' space, and kids whose own space isn't being respected by adults.
-Both situations.
-What happens when adults model that consent is optional, and what it takes to change that.
+What happens when adults model consent as discretionary rather than mandatory, and how they can do better.